PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-08 14:27:35
+Last updated: 2024-04-08 14:28:08
-Random Quote: Robin: "I'm pregnant."Barney: "Are you sure you're not just getting fat?" - Barney Stinson
+Random Quote: You know what they say about relationships.
+Every waking moment's a battle. - Barney Stinson